SwetamberD/swetamberd.github.io/docs/index.markdown

 layout: home
 ---

-We are theoretical physicists, broadly interested in complex dynamical systems.
-A simple yet captivating example of such systems is the double pendulum, which belongs to a large family of complex systems that are found in physics, chemistry, biology, social sciences, and finance.
-The dynamical behavior of these systems has several fascinating aspects, including deterministic chaos, collective synchronization, and pattern formation.
+at SRM University - AP, Amaravati, Andhra Pradesh (India).

+Our research lies at the intersection of dynamical systems, chaos, and non-equilibrium physics, aiming to understand how physical systems interact with their environment.
+These interactions give rise to emergent phenomena across various scales of length, time, and energy, from the formation of chemical patterns to the functioning of biological cells essential for life.
-To explore their dynamics, we employ a diverse set of analytical methods and computational tools.
-Our current research interests lie at the intersection of dynamical systems and non-equilibrium physics.
+Our aim is to understand the fundamental physics of these processes in order to inform and guide experiments toward designing synthetic systems.
+To tackle these challenges, we leverage a diverse set of analytical methods and computational tools.